 Changing the products you consume in your bathroom will positively impact you.
 Even small changes can make a big difference when it comes to sustainability.
 But it’s not just the products we buy, but also our bathroom habits.

-This is a big one in the bathroom as we are in there primarily to use water.
-Think about turning off the taps when it’s not necessary to keep them running, such as brushing your teeth.
+This is a big one in the bathroom, as we are in there primarily to use water.
+Think about turning off the taps when it’s unnecessary to keep them running, such as brushing your teeth.
 Choose a shower instead of a bath and take shorter showers.
 You can install a water-saving showerhead and water-efficient taps – doing so will save on water and reduce energy costs.

 Around 30% of the total water used in a household comes from flushing the toilet.
-To avoid this unnecessarily large amount of waste, you could upgrade your toilet to a water-efficient one.
-Toilets with a dual flush offer users the choice of how much water they need to use per flush and typically only use up to 6 litres per flush – that’s over half the amount of a traditional toilet.
+With the help of plumbing services Charlottesville, you could upgrade your bathroom to a water-efficient one to avoid this unnecessarily large waste.
+Toilets with a dual flush offer users the choice of water they need per flush and typically only use up to 6 litres per flush – that’s over half the amount of a traditional toilet.

-When it comes to cleaning, it does pay to shop around and look for ethical, non-toxic brands with formulated solutions that are not harmful to our waterways and the wildlife that live in them.
+When it comes to cleaning, it does pay to shop around and look for ethical, non-toxic brands with formulated solutions that are not harmful to our waterways and the wildlife in them.
 And buy them in concentrated form and refillable bottles.
-It’s also important to consider the health benefits to you and your family of switching to non-toxic cleaners.
-Many of the chemical cleaning agents are known to have health implications.
+It’s also important to consider the health benefits of switching to non-toxic cleaners for you and your family.
+Many chemical cleaning agents are known to have health implications.